agormp/sumt/README.md

 sumt --con --biplen --ci 0.95 --cpus 0 primate-mtDNA.trees
 ```

-- `--ci 0.95` computes a central 95% credible interval for each estimated branch length (or node depth)
+- `--ci 0.95` computes a central 95% credible interval for each estimated branch length (or node height)
 - Optional: --cik K adjusts quantile-approximation precision (details below)
 - `--cpus 0` chooses a default number of worker processes (use `--cpus 1` to force single-process, or specify an exact number of processes)